 Lectures will be interspersed throughout the laboratory sessions to introduce the concepts necessary for the computer projects, including technical drawing and the finite element method.
 Emphasis will be placed on the validation of FEM results with analytical theory.
 SolidWorks will be used for all computer laboratory sessions.

-The lectures mainly treat materials of everyday life, such as metals, ceramics and polymers with an emphasis on mechanical and electrical properties.
-The red line throughout the lectures is the “triangular relationship” between structures, properties and processing of materials, e.g. from the process applied, the structure on various length scales from atomic to macroscopic scale can be predicted, and from the structure, the properties can be predicted.
+In the lectures mainly materials of everyday life, such as metals, ceramics and polymers are treated with an emphasis on mechanical and electrical properties.
+The red line throughout the lectures is the “triangular relationship” between structures, properties and processing of materials, e.g. from the process applied the structure on various length scales from atomic to macroscopic scale can be predicted and from the structure the properties can be predicted.
 Knowledge and understanding of these relationships are important when designing with materials.
 In addition students will obtain basic skills (1) applying a method for optimum materials selection in product design (Cambridge Engineering Selector) and (2) performing finite element calculations (using linear elasticity theory) to analyze local stresses and strains present in materials with various geometries subjected to mechanical loading.